About Financial Advisors

 The best-paying industries for personal financial advisors are securities, commodity contracts, and other financial investments.
 The median wage here is $98,290.
 Those who manage enterprises and companies make $85,260 while those working with insurance-related activities have a median annual wage of $74,680.

 The job outlook for personal financial advisors is favorable over the coming years.
-Employment is expected to increase 14 percent between 2016 and 2026, compared to growth of just 7 percent for all occupations.
+Employment is expected to increase 14 percent between 2016 and 2026, compared to a growth of just 7 percent for all occupations.

 Average Duties and Tasks